 Q. How did it all start?

 A. Since I had a problem in one leg, I was well aware of the problems faced by those with disabilities and always wanted to do something for them.
 The opportunity came when computers were introduced in the city.
 I got a rare chance to learn computers and use my knowledge for the benefit of needy persons.
-I suggested opening a computer lab for the disabled students at our college.
-My idea was well supported by the then director and support staff.
+I suggested opening a computer lab for disabled students at our college.
+The then director and support staff well supported my idea.
 However, funds were a major crunch.
-At that time, I got a chance to participate in an international conference at Vancouver in Canada as a resource person, where I put forward my concept of providing computer training to the disabled.
-It was liked by all and I received USD 20,000 aid from the United Nations to open a computer guidance center for the disabled.
+At that time, I got a chance to participate in an international conference in Vancouver in Canada as a resource person.
+I put forward my concept of providing computer training to the disabled.
+All liked it, and I received USD 20,000 aid from the United Nations to open a computer guidance center for the disabled.

-Q. Was it difficult to convince handicapped persons?
+Q. Was it difficult to convince disabled persons?

-A. After receiving the aid, I started computer communication and guidance center at Institute of Science.
+A. After receiving the aid, I started the computer communication and guidance center at the Institute of Science.
 It was perhaps the first such center in the city in the 1990s.
-Obviously, there were a lot of difficulties at the initial stage, as computers had to be kept in air-conditioned rooms.
+Obviously, there were many difficulties initially, as computers had to be kept in air-conditioned rooms.
 When the machines came in 1994, there was a huge rush to catch their glimpse.
-I still remember curious people used to ask me whether they could touch the computers.
-We relentlessly pursued with our objective and succeeded in attracting the handicapped.
-Slowly, the center gained popularity and many students started approaching it.
+I still remember curious people who used to ask me whether they could touch the computers.
+We relentlessly pursued our objective and succeeded in attracting the disabled.
+Slowly, the center gained popularity, and many students started approaching it.

 A. Roughly 480 until my retirement.
-They comprise physically challenged, visually impaired and hearing-impaired.
-The technical training they got proved to be a boon for them that changed their lives and the outlook of society towards them.
+They comprise physically challenged, visually impaired, and hearing-impaired.
+The technical training they got proved to be a boon for them that changed their lives and society’s outlook.
 A few years after the training lab opened, about 60 of our students were placed in government and private sectors.
 Other students established their own desktop publishing and computer typing agencies in the city.

-Q. You also spoke about training a blind student Dba Press.
+Q. You also spoke about training a blind student at Dba Press.

 A. One visually challenged student was trained in draft preparation with the help of a speech synthesizer wherein the computer used to speak out the sentences she typed, enabling her to make corrections.
-She is now practicing at Nagpur bench of Bombay High Court.
-A speech dialogue was demonstrated between a hearing-impaired and a normal person with help of speech synthesizer which received a good response from blind students.
-Visibility testing workshops were also conducted from time to time in which impaired students participated and their vision was tested with the help of software.
+She is now practicing at the Nagpur bench of Bombay High Court.
+A speech dialogue was demonstrated between a hearing-impaired and a normal person with the help of a speech synthesizer, which received a good response from blind students.
+Visibility testing workshops were also conducted from time to time in which impaired students participated, and their vision was tested with the help of software.
 Students with 10%-20% of visibility could see the images on screen and were thrilled by the experience.
-Subsequently, that software was recommended to the blind schools.
+Subsequently, that software was recommended to blind schools.